 This is why, as we march toward our 2020 Sustainability Goals, the quality and completeness of our disclosures is paramount.

-Ernst & Young LLP performed independent review-level assurance for the calendar year ending December 31, 2016 on sustainability indicators related to: Front of package labeling; Greenhouse gas emissions (manufacturing activities); Number of women enabled by the 5by20 TM Program; Responsible Marketing Policy compliance process; Water replenish; Water use ratio and Total Incident Rate.
+Ernst & Young LLP performed independent review-level assurance for the calendar year ending December 31, 2017 on sustainability indicators related to: Greenhouse gas emissions (manufacturing activities); Water replenish; Water use ratio and Lost Time Incident Rate.

 More on Journey